Bus Éireann: Safety

 Bus Éireann has had a few fatal incidents, with those involving school buses being particularly scrutinised.
-After the death of five schoolgirls in a fatal accident in County Meath in 2005 involving a 1993 DAF MB230/Van Hool (ex front line expressway) school bus.
-All school buses are fitted with seatbelts from 31 October 2011.
+After the death of five schoolgirls in a fatal accident in County Meath in 2005 involving a 1993 DAF MB230/Van Hool (ex-front line expressway) school bus.
+All school buses are fitted with seatbelts since 31 October 2011.

 Some non-fatal incidents have also been quite serious, for example, an off-duty bus plunging into the River Liffey in Dublin, after a collision with another vehicle.

 The company has also posted notices to encourage orderly queuing at bus stops after a series of incidents where pedestrians on the footpath were struck on the head by the wing mirrors of city buses.

+In 2023 an Expressway bus caught fire, shortly after departing from Donegal Town.
+The 15 passengers on the bus escaped uninjured.

 Natural gas buses

 Bus Éireann introduced the first NGV on 17 July 2012 in Cork.
-It operated on the 216 (Cork University Hospital - Cork City Centre - Mount Oval) route until mid-August 2012 on a trial that was undertaken in partnership with Ervia.
+It operated on the 216 (Cork University Hospital - City Centre - Monkstown) route until mid-August 2012 on a trial that was undertaken in partnership with Ervia.
 The Eco-city bus was made by MAN.

 Fleet

 As of January 2018, the fleet consists of 1,200 buses and coaches.

 The company mainly uses buses built by firms such as Scania, VDL Berkhof and Volvo.

-Bus Éireann's fleet have been substantially invested in as part of the National Development Plan.
+Bus Éireann's fleet has been substantially invested in as part of the National Development Plan.
 The vast majority of the operating fleet for expressway, commuter, and local services are now five years old or less.